11 Top-Rated Things to Do in Sisters, OR

 2. Shop and Stroll in Sisters

-From Western apparel to regional gifts and souvenirs, as well as a wide range of fashion apparel, the shopping here demands a full day, specially if lunch from a local restaurant is also added to the itinerary.
+From Western apparel to regional gifts and souvenirs, as well as a wide range of fashion apparel, the shopping here demands a full day, especially if lunch from a local restaurant is added to the itinerary.
 Other areas of retail interest include handmade pottery, Old West antiques, and local bookstores.